PAPAMICA/lab_natunix/docs/router.md

 order: 3
 ---

-In progress ...

 # Router

 ## Why ?

 I want this lab to be completely autonomous and control the entire infrastructure.
 In order to do this, it is essential to have a router in front of the lab.
+Having a dedicated router provides several key benefits:

+- Complete control over network segmentation and security
+- Ability to implement VPN for remote access
+- Traffic monitoring and bandwidth management
+- Network isolation between lab environments
+- Customizable firewall rules and security policies

 ## Hardware
 For this, I selected a sufficiently powerful equipment to virtualize an OPNSense and which has several 2.5Gbps network cards.

 After some research, I found the [HUNSN Micro Firewall Appliance](https://amzn.to/4a46u9I) which is a small and powerful router with 2.5Gbps network cards.
+This appliance offers an excellent balance of performance, power efficiency, and features:

+- Intel Quad-Core processor
+- Multiple 2.5GbE ports
+- Low power consumption
+- Compact form factor
+- AES-NI support for VPN acceleration
+- Sufficient RAM and storage for virtualization

 <img src="../assets/images/router.png" alt="Router" style="max-width: 100%; height: auto; display: block; margin-left: auto; margin-right: auto;">